Associate in Applied Science

 The ATI TEAS is administered to Atlantic Cape students only.
 Students must have successfully completed two prerequisites required for the Nursing Program before registering for the ATI TEAS.
 Candidates may retest once per academic year at Atlantic Cape, after a 30-day time period has lapsed.
 This test must be taken within three years of applying to the Nursing Program.
 Additional information for the ATI TEAS exam can be located on the Testing Web site at www.atlantic.edu/admission/testing.

 When all criteria have been met, applicants should submit their credentials to the Admissions Office with the completed Nursing Program Admissions Application form, available Online or from the Admissions Office at any site.
-Credentials must be presented by March 1 for admission to the program the following fall.
+Credentials must be presented by June 1 for fall admission.
 Only completed applications will be accepted, and may not be changed and/or updated after submission.

 For more information, contact the Admissions Office at (609) 343-4922 or 463-4774, ext.
 4922.